 - An authentication provider

 Infrastructure as Code

 It is essential that there are no hidden surprises when you point your mobile application to each of your tiers, you need to ensure your environment is consistent.
 In Azure, you can document all of the resources required for your mobile app, in an ARM Template.
 This template allows you to deploy the environment in a repeatable, consistent manner.
 We recommend storing ARM templates in source control and running them through deployment pipelines.
 Following this methodology means you have an audit trail on changes made to your infrastructure.

 Do you want to learn more about what makes a best in class mobile app?
-Download our free eBook The 5 Pillars of Mobile App Innovation.
+Download our free eBook CIO’s Guide to Mobile Apps.